Book-Chat/.github/profile/README.md

 # Book Chat

 ## Description
 Book clubs are often disorganized and difficult to find.
-Book Chat is an application that allows users to search for and join book clubs, create and manage book clubs and take notes on their reading.
+Book Chat is an application that allows users to easily create and manage book clubs and invite members.
+Check the future features section for upcoming application features.

 ## Schema
 <img width="1032" alt="Screenshot 2023-10-12 at 4 41 36 PM" src="https://github.com/Book-Chat/.github/assets/125829749/fce52052-7cf3-4d19-b1ff-55aff7d4251d">

 ## MVP Project Goals

 ### Infrastructure
 - Backend will be written with Ruby on Rails
+- Frontend will be Ruby with Turboframes and Tailwind
 -

 ### Create basic webpage where users can view a book club and see what book is being read this month.